Luminar Technologies: 2012–2017: Deep stealth

 Austin Russell, a 2013 Thiel Fellow, founded Luminar in California in 2012, at the age of 17.
-Shortly afterwards, Jason Eichenholz joined the company in Orlando as chief technology officer and co-founder.
+Shortly afterward, Jason Eichenholz joined the company in Orlando as chief technology officer and co-founder.
 The company spent its first five years in stealth mode.

 Russell's goal was to develop lidar technology with improved resolution and range by having Luminar fabricate many components in-house, rather than relying on off-the-shelf devices.
 To increase the time automotive lidar provides for a vehicle to react safely from one second to seven seconds at highway speeds, in 2013 Luminar decided to reevaluate the standard operating wavelength for lidar systems.
-Luminar's lidar operates in the infrared range at 1,550 nanometers (153 terahertz), rather than the usual 905 nanometers.
+Luminar's lidar operates in the infrared range at 1,550 nanometers (153 terahertz) rather than the usual 905 nanometers.
 This moved the lidar signal out of the range of visible light, making it safe for human eyes even at higher power levels.
-Luminar's infrared range can be used at power levels 40 times those permitted for the standard wavelength without endangering eyesight, increasing its resolution especially at distances over 200 meters.
+Luminar's infrared range can be used at power levels 40 times those permitted for the standard wavelength without endangering eyesight, increasing its resolution, especially at distances over 200 meters.